 We may find it difficult or impossible to meet distribution requirements in certain circumstances.
 Due to the nature of the assets in which we will invest, we may be required to recognize taxable income from those assets in advance of our receipt of cash flow on or proceeds from disposition of such assets.
 For instance, we may be required to accrue interest and discount income on mortgage loans, mortgage backed securities, and other types of debt securities or interests in debt securities before we receive any payments of interest or principal on such assets.
 Moreover, in certain instances we may be required to accrue taxable income that we may not actually recognize as economic income.
-For example, if we own a residual equity position in a mortgage loans.
+For example, if we own a residual equity position in a mortgage loan securitization, we may recognize taxable income that we will never actually receive due to losses sustained on the underlying mortgage loans.
 Although those losses would be deductible for tax purposes, they would likely occur in a year subsequent to the year in which we recognized the taxable income.
 Thus, for any taxable year, we may be required to fund distributions in excess of cash flow received from our investments.
 If such circumstances arise, then to fund our distribution requirement and maintain our status as a REIT we may have to sell assets at unfavorable prices, borrow at unfavorable terms, make taxable stock dividends, or pursue other strategies.
 We cannot be assured, however, any such strategy would be successful if our cash flow were to become insufficient to make the required distributions.